-- kills creativity because it prevents us from trying new things;
+- blocks creativity because it prevents us from trying new things;

 - is aiming to please others, to perform for others, so that we can satiate our need for approval;

-- is driven by shame – the fear that if we do not please others they won’t love us and we will be rejected from the tribe;
+- is driven by shame – the fear that if we do not please others they won’t love us and we will be rejected from the community;

 - is an addiction.